-Note-taking services are provided as a reasonable academic accommodation for students with documented disabilities that interfere with students’ ability to take notes in class.
-Students must receive prior approval from the CDR before this service is coordinated on their behalf.
+Note-taking services are provided for students with documented disabilities that interfere with students’ ability to take notes in class.
 The CDR recruits a classmate to provide a set of course notes to a student with a disability.
 The CDR has established note-taking guidelines that outline the process for requesting note-taking services, student responsibilities, and note-taker responsibilities.

 Sign-Language Interpreting and Speech-to-Text Services

-Sign-language interpreting or speech-to-text services are coordinated for students with hearing disabilities to facilitate communication and participation in university programs and activities.
+Sign-language interpreting or speech-to-text services are coordinated for students with hearing disabilities.
 The appropriate type of service is determined according to the student’s documented need and his / her level of communication skill.

 To request sign language interpreting for a campus event, please call 312.567.5744 or email firstname.lastname@example.org in advance of your event.
 Because sign language interpreters are contracted through a community agency, adequate lead time is very important.

 Sign Language Interpreting Services Request Form (PDF)